Zettelkasten-Method/zettelkasten.de/content/posts/2016/09/hot-to-not-get-lost.md

 created_at: 2016-09-01 17:00:01 +0200
 kind: article
 author: sascha
-tags: [ collect, read, overview ]
+tags: [ collect, reading, overview ]
 image: 201609011659_dog-outdoor.jpg
 vgwort: https://vg02.met.vgwort.de/na/ec41102c59b3451b9af9e70a27968a84
 ---

 I am a huge proponent of not having any overview.
 The reason for that is the self-selective nature of the need for an overview.
 The need for a reasonable amount of overview can become a fetish which not only is not only unnecessary but even harmful for your productivity and creativity.

 If the need of generating overview for your knowledge archive becomes self-selective, it becomes non-functional and is cancerous to your knowledge system we call a Zettelkasten.